Frequently asked questions

 We know that many people in the U. S. and other developed countries live in terrible poverty, and we do not seek to diminish their plight.
 Our aim is to point out that we have a greater capacity to help those living in degrees of poverty in the developed world.
 However, since donors can’t give to every charity, we encourage people to direct their dollars to where they will go the farthest.
 GiveWell’s excellent piece “Giving 101: Your dollar goes further overseas” offers some striking examples of the difference in cost-effectiveness between giving domestically and giving to organizations that work in the world’s poorest countries.

 We recognize that there are multiple issues which demand attention and that most of them are intertwined.
-However, The Life You Can Save was created to focus directly on improving health and opportunities in “real time” for those living in global extreme poverty, as discussed in our founder Peter Singer’s book of the same name.
+The Life You Can Save was created to focus directly on improving health and opportunities for individuals and community living in global poverty, as discussed in our founder Peter Singer’s book of the same name.

-If your priority is fighting climate change, we suggest reading Founders Pledge’s report, which recommends donating to Clean Air Task Force and Coalition for Rainforest Nations.
-For donors seeking to improve animal welfare, we suggest reading Peter’s seminal book in this area, Animal Liberation, and reviewing research from Animal Charity Evaluators.
+For donors seeking to improve animal welfare, we suggest reading Peter’s seminal book in this area, Animal Liberation and fully updated Animal Liberation Now, and reviewing research from Animal Charity Evaluators.

-Our recommendations are based on rigorous assessments by charity evaluators such as GiveWell and Impact Matters.
-Charities are recommended based on factors such as proven impact, cost-effectiveness, transparency, sustainability, and room for funding.
+Our recommendations are based on rigorous assessments by our research and evaluation team, other nonprofit evaluators like GiveWell and Giving Green, and through collaboration with sector colleagues and subject matter experts.
+Nonprofits are recommended based on factors such as proven impact, cost-effectiveness, transparency, sustainability, and room for funding.
 To learn more about how we select our charities, click here or see below.

 Extreme poverty means not having enough income to meet the most basic human needs for adequate food, water, shelter, clothing, sanitation, health care, and education.
 Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion, as well as the lack of participation in decision-making.
 Since 2015, the World Bank has defined the extreme poverty line as being $1.90 or less a day.
 According to the most recently available data, 736 million people live in this income bracket.